Inside This Article:

 Rob Dyrdek is a name the skateboarding world won’t forget.
 Neither will the reality TV world.
 He got his first skateboard from the other professional skateboarding genius, Neil Blender, at the age of 11 and left his home & school to achieve the dream of being a huge skateboarder.
 And boy did he not disappoint himself.

-He’s known for his big roles on the reality TV screen with MTV’s Rob & Big, which he did with his best friend & bodyguard, Christopher “Big Black” Boykin (sadly, he passed away in 2017), and Rob Dyrdek’s Fantasy Factory.
+Born on June 28, 1974, he’s known for his big roles on the reality TV screen with MTV’s Rob & Big, which he did with his best friend & bodyguard, Christopher “Big Black” Boykin (sadly, he passed away in 2017), and Rob Dyrdek’s Fantasy Factory.
 Those are the ones that collected him his big fortune.

 Christopher met an untimely demise due to a stroke.